hironobu-s/swiftfs/README.md

 ## Todo

 - Support chmod/chown functions
+- Support HTTP compression(net/http package does not support it)
 - Reduce the number of building ObjectList
 - Performance inprovement when handle a huge number of objects
 - Fix bugs